NakulNaik/Detection-of-Chest-Diseases-and-Classification/README.md

 along with Tensoflow and Keras libraries as well.
 Further, a batch of 40 images are imported from the directory and are rescaled, normalised, shuffled, and arranged into a one-hot 2D array.
 Following this, the image labels are assigned to particular disease.

-After this, data is visualized where using matplotlib where each image is treated as a subplot with their corresponding labels.
+After this, data is visualized using matplotlib where each image is treated as a subplot with their corresponding labels.
 The model is then imported where the top layers are excluded (which will further be trained separately).